CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines a specific academic writing task, includes natural trigger terms researchers would use, and explicitly states both what the skill does and when to use it.
-The niche is well-defined and unlikely to conflict with other skills.
+This is an excellent skill description that clearly defines a specific academic task, includes natural trigger terms researchers would use, and explicitly states both what the skill does and when to use it.
+The description is concise yet comprehensive, with a well-defined niche that minimizes conflict risk with other skills.

 DimensionReasoningScore